-School/College: Joint School of Nanoscience and Nanoengineering
+School/College: Joint School of Nanoscience and NanoengineeringDegree(s) Offered: Master of Science, Doctor of PhilosophyGraduate Coordinator: Shyam AravamudhanEmail: saravamu@ncat.eduDepartment Chair: Ajit KelkarEmail: kelkar@ncat.eduPhone: 336-285-2854

-Graduate Coordinator: Shyam Aravamudhan Email: saravamu@ncat.edu Phone: 336-285-2856

-Department Chair: Ajit Kelkar Email: kelkar@ncat.edu Phone: 336-285-2864

 The Ph.D. program in Nanoengineering features coursework, laboratory rotations and extensive dissertation research involving engineering at the nanoscale.
 It is designed for students with a strong academic track record who seek advanced-level education and training to pursue careers in academia, industrial or government organization that utilize nanotechnology.
 Students will have the opportunity to work in one or more of the following research areas: nanobiology, nanomaterials, nanometrology, nanobioelectronics, nanoenergy, and computational nanotechnology.